[Jacob Schor writing with some parts copied from Allen’s last write up]

 https://maps.app.goo.gl/pGU8wyFHCGnq5xzn6

-No rattlesnakes have been seen anywhere in Maine since 1901. or at least that’s what we want to think.
+No rattlesnakes have been seen anywhere in Maine since 1901. or at least that’s what we want to believe.
 An article in The Windham Eagle from 2024 by Walter Lunt describes a rattle snake sighting within living memory. link.

 The Timber Rattlesnake (Crotalus horridus). for which this mountain is named, was once found from the Massachusetts border up to the White Mountains in Maine and New Hampshire.
 However, not only is it no longer found in Maine, there is only one known population in New Hampshire where it is on the State Endangered Wildlife list as Critically Imperiled.
 The Timber Rattlesnake is a large, thick black snake measuring 36-60 inches with a large triangular head and a large rattle at the end of the tail.
-We will assume that none of our hikers will be too disappointed that we will not see a specimen.
+We will assume that none of our hikers will be too disappointed if we fail to see a specimen.

 The names of two of our local bodies of water once known as Great Rattlesnake and Little Rattlesnake had their names changed in the 1929 to Crescent Pond and Raymond Pond.